ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-From Monolith to Microservices: Migrating Your App with Node.js - <a href="https://javascript.plainenglish.io/from-monolith-to-microservices-migrating-your-app-with-node-js-9ca4de28de73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying and Monitoring a Node.JS App with Prometheus & Grafana - <a href="https://medium.com/@iyousefzeer/deploying-and-monitoring-a-node-js-app-with-prometheus-grafana-a4a603c21e68?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**
+✍️ **posted by `Yousef Al Zeer`**

-<blockquote>If you’ve ever worked on a large monolithic app, you know the struggle:
+<blockquote>Deploying an application today isn’t just about running code . . . it’s about ensuring visibility and reliability.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Your Code Works, But Is It Right?
-The Optimization Secret Most Developers Miss. - <a href="https://rockstarjun.medium.com/your-code-works-but-is-it-right-the-optimization-secret-most-developers-miss-665e1e3f001d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Streams > Buffers: Processing Large Files in Node.js Without Blowing Memory - <a href="https://ritik-chopra28.medium.com/streams-buffers-processing-large-files-in-node-js-without-blowing-memory-19f294ea67f0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ARJUN CHAUHAN`**
+✍️ **posted by `Ritik`**

-<blockquote>We’ve all been in that meeting.
-Your feature is done, the code works, and everything passes the tests.
-You’re ready to move on.
-Then, a…
+<blockquote>Master Node.js streams to handle massive files with constant memory usage — no more OOM kills
 Continue reading on Medium »</blockquote>

 <h3>3.
-Understanding Prototypes in JavaScript: The Backbone of Inheritance - <a href="https://habtesoft.medium.com/understanding-prototypes-in-javascript-the-backbone-of-inheritance-034fd1023e73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Async/await makes code cleaner, but it won’t save your nodejs app from bottlenecks - <a href="https://medium.com/@hirenchavda141/async-await-makes-code-cleaner-but-it-wont-save-your-nodejs-app-from-bottlenecks-808078c11494?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Hirenchavda`**

-<blockquote>If you’ve written JavaScript for a while, you’ve probably heard about prototypes.
-They are one of the most powerful — yet often…
+<blockquote>I started writing my code with async/await, and feeling like i have joined alite club of ‘non-blocking developers’
 Continue reading on Medium »</blockquote>

 <h3>4.
+How Responsive SEO Saves You Time and Drives Revenue - <a href="https://medium.com/@kolindevidmike83/how-responsive-seo-saves-you-time-and-drives-revenue-41ac83def200?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kolindevidmike`**

+<blockquote>Managing a single responsive site means no duplicated content, easier SEO tuning, and consolidated link equity.
+This efficient structure…
+Continue reading on Medium »</blockquote>

+<h3>5. ⚡ Deep Dive into Node.js Streams — The Hidden Backbone of Scalable Apps - <a href="https://medium.com/@missAvantika/deep-dive-into-node-js-streams-the-hidden-backbone-of-scalable-apps-3f19639df3fd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Avantika ✨`**

+<blockquote>🌍 Why Streams Matter in Node.js?
+Continue reading on Medium »</blockquote>

+<h3>6.
+Bcrypt vs Argon2: Which One Should You Use for Passwords? - <a href="https://joodi.medium.com/bcrypt-vs-argon2-which-one-should-you-use-for-passwords-6a300a600541?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Joodi`**

+<blockquote>If you’ve built apps before, you’ve probably used bcrypt to hash passwords.
+It’s been the go-to choice for years.
+But meet Argon2, the new…
+Continue reading on Medium »</blockquote>

-Supercharge Your Node.js Server: A Hilariously Zippy Guide to Lightning-Fast Performance - <a href="https://javascript.plainenglish.io/supercharge-your-node-js-server-a-hilariously-zippy-guide-to-lightning-fast-performance-e9a56d8649b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7. ⚡ Node.js in 2025: TypeScript Native, Edge Deployments & AI — Triple Your API Speed Today - <a href="https://javascript.plainenglish.io/node-js-in-2025-typescript-native-edge-deployments-ai-triple-your-api-speed-today-488d03393057?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdelmadjid Guesmia`**
+✍️ **posted by `CodeTalks`**

-<blockquote>Buckle up, developers!
-If your Node.js server is moving slower than a sloth on a coffee break, it’s time to give it a nitro boost.
+<blockquote>Node.js has been around for over a decade, but in 2025 it feels brand new again.
+Between native TypeScript execution, edge deployments…
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The SQL Window Function Series — Part 7/8: Introduction to PERCENT_RANK() - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-7-8-introduction-to-percent-rank-32b2d2143d85?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Developer’s 2025 Toolkit: What I Actually Use Daily - <a href="https://medium.com/codetodeploy/the-developers-2025-toolkit-what-i-actually-use-daily-eee1b67eb695?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Analytics Edge `**
+✍️ **posted by `Babar saad`**

-<blockquote>Welcome to Part 7 of the SQL Window Function Series!
-In previous posts, we explored a variety of ranking, value, and navigational window…
+<blockquote>Forget endless GitHub stars — here’s what earns a spot in real production work
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

 <h3>2.
-The SQL Window Function Series — Part 6/8: Introduction to FIRST_VALUE(), LAST_VALUE(), and… - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-6-8-introduction-to-first-value-last-value-and-d5016054ff63?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The SQL Window Function Series — Part 8/8: Introduction to NTILE() - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-8-8-introduction-to-ntile-9fad7ccdd6d5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Analytics Edge `**

-<blockquote>Welcome to Part 6 of our SQL Window Function Series!
-In this installment, we delve into three powerful window functions that allow us to…
+<blockquote>Welcome to the final installment (Part 8/8) of the SQL Window Function Series.
+Over this series, we’ve explored powerful window functions…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why University Wasn’t Enough: My Journey into Fullstack Development - <a href="https://medium.com/@njoguprudence06/why-university-wasnt-enough-my-journey-into-fullstack-development-84f1e109540b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prudence Njogu`**

-<blockquote>How revisiting code outside the classroom is helping me connect the dots and grow as a developer.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Implementing Dynamic Content Delivery with PHP: How to Build a Personalization Engine for Your… - <a href="https://medium.com/codetodeploy/implementing-dynamic-content-delivery-with-php-how-to-build-a-personalization-engine-for-your-1044645114fe?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ann R.`**

-<blockquote>Learn how to build and deploy personalized content delivery systems in PHP, providing custom experiences based on user data and behavior.
-Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

-<h3>5.
-How I Taught Myself to Code in 4 Months and Landed My First Developer Job ($89K) - <a href="https://edward-foster23.medium.com/how-i-taught-myself-to-code-in-4-months-and-landed-my-first-developer-job-89k-fa7cdf8e6f9c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Edward Foster`**

-<blockquote>No degree, no bootcamp—just small projects, persistence, and learning every day.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Website Development Services in Burlington: Boost Your Online Presence - <a href="https://medium.com/@shayanseo786/website-development-services-in-burlington-boost-your-online-presence-07d40e0d36e3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniel Roy`**

-<blockquote>Website Development Burlington has become a necessity for local businesses that want to compete and grow in today’s digital-first economy…
-Continue reading on Medium »</blockquote>

-<h3>7.
-How a Client Who Ignored Me in 2022 Ended Up Paying $400+ - <a href="https://medium.com/illumination/how-a-client-who-ignored-me-in-2022-ended-up-paying-400-5e912b310547?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Custom Hooks and Context Management in React - <a href="https://javascript.plainenglish.io/building-custom-hooks-and-context-management-in-react-beaec23f24cd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Inu Etc`**
+✍️ **posted by `John Au-Yeung`**

-<blockquote>A full circle moment in my web design journey.
+<blockquote>React has revolutionized the way we build user interfaces, offering flexibility and power through hooks and context.
+While hooks like…
-Continue reading on ILLUMINATION »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>